teachmeabhinav/myAppservice/Documents/Readme.md

 	c.
 Service will listen to that event by subscribing the topic using consumer group.
 	d. service take the time as input calculate the angle and save it to the database.

+Infrastructure:
+1. Team will use Intrastrucre as a code, No manual infrastructure get created.
+2. Tool may be used Terraform/puppet/Chef.

 CI/CD:
 1. We will use CI using Git
 2. For branching we will use Git flow